Arester Earl

-Arester Earl (1892–1988) was an African American quilter.
+Arester Earl (1892–1988) was an African-American quilter.
 Her quilts incorporated appliquéd, stuffed charms, vibrant colors, and fabric crosses arranged in patterns reflecting African spirituality and folklore.

 Personal life

-Arester Earl was born in Covington, Georgia, the daughter of a preacher/farmer who owned a farm of over 1,000 acres.
+Arester Earl was born in Covington, Georgia, United States, the daughter of a preacher/farmer who owned a farm of more than 1,000 acres.
 She picked up the art of quilt making from her stepmother and older sisters.

-Robert Earl, Arester's husband died September 1937.
+Robert Earl, Arester's husband, died in September 1937.
 She only returned to quilting in the 1970s after raising their five children.
 Though a native of Covington, Earl lived some part of her life in Macon, Georgia.

-Earl died in 1988 in Atlanta, Georgia at the age of 96.
+Earl died in 1988 in Atlanta, Georgia, at the age of 96.

 Artistic style and works

-Earl's signature quilting style included individually stuffed colorful fabric blocks joined together with long stitches, developed to accommodate her poor eyesight and paralysis on one side of her body.
-She quilted lying down in bed and is said to have remarked that quilting "means life to me."
+Earl's signature quilting style included individually stuffed colorful fabric blocks joined with long stitches, developed to accommodate her poor eyesight and paralysis on one side of her body.
+She quilted lying down in bed and is said to have remarked that quilting "means life to me".